Flying Fish (roller coaster): History

+Space Station Zero

 Space Station Zero opened in 1984 at Thorpe Park in England and was the park's first roller coaster, themed as a flight through outer space.
-After boarding, the train travelled around a bend through a tunnel of flashing lights.
+Riders boarded the train and pulled down their over-the-shoulder restraints.
+Once the restraints were lowered and secured, the train left the station and travelled around a bend through a tunnel of flashing lights.
 The ride did two laps of the track, the first in the dark and the second lit by glitter balls to appear as stars.
-The attraction closed in 1989 before being moved outside and renamed The Flying Fish.
-In 2005 the ride was removed in to make room for the construction of Stealth.
+The attraction closed in 1989 for the coaster to be moved outside.

+Flying Fish

+The ride reopened in 1990, renamed The Flying Fish and relocated outdoors to an area of the Sunken Garden.
+The trains were refurbished to use lap bars instead of the original restraints, and received a new green and blue fish theme.

-Flying Fish was reinstalled in 2007.
-It is located in the Amity area between Depth Charge and Tidal Wave.
-The ride opened on March 10, 2007 with a new colour scheme, on-ride camera, and new lap bar restraints.
+In 2005 Flying Fish was removed in to make room for the construction of Stealth.
+The ride was reopened in 2007 after another refurbishment, now located in the Amity area between Depth Charge and Tidal Wave.
+The refurbishment saw the restraints updated to individual lap bars and the train repainted orange.